 Add in the spices and sugar and mix.
 Then add in the corn and turn heat to low.
 Simmer for about 15 to 20 minutes, until the mixture has thickened.

-Looking for more holiday crockpot recipes?
-Try these crockpot mashed potatoes, slow cooker carrots or slow cooker mac and cheese!
+More holiday crockpot recipes include crockpot mashed potatoes, slow cooker carrots and crockpot mac and cheese with cream cheese!

 Crockpot Creamed Corn